FOREX-Dollar swoons as Powell soothes policy fears; CPI test looms

 By Kevin Buckland

-In testimony at his renomination hearing, Powell said the U.S. economy was ready for higher interest rates and a runoff of its asset holdings - dubbed quantitative tightening (QT) - to combat inflation.
-But he said policymakers were still debating approaches to reducing the Fed's balance sheet, and said it could sometimes take two, three or four meetings for them to make such decisions.
+In testimony at his renomination hearing on Tuesday, Powell said the U.S. economy was ready for higher interest rates and a runoff of its asset holdings - dubbed quantitative tightening (QT) - to combat inflation.
+But he said policymakers were still debating approaches to reducing the Fed's balance sheet, and that it could sometimes take two, three or four meetings for them to make such decisions.

-Powell's comments were less hawkish than some of his colleagues, allaying market fears for a sudden withdrawal of monetary support.
+Powell's comments were less hawkish than those of some of his colleagues, allaying market fears for a sudden withdrawal of monetary support.

 Atlanta Fed President Raphael Bostic, for example, said on Monday that high inflation and a strong recovery warrant a rapid rundown of Fed asset holdings.